brandonhenry/ffmcp/README.md

 **Note:** The npm package is a wrapper around the Python CLI.
 Both packages must be installed for it to work.

-### Option 2: Python Installation Only
+### Option 3: Install from Source (Development)

-**Note:** This package is not currently published to PyPI.
-You must install it from the source code.
+For development or to get the latest features:

 ```bash
 # Clone the repository